denisjo7/eb_log_monitor/README.md

 #### Running the Code Instead of the Executable

-If you prefer to download and run the code instead of the `.exe` file, follow the instructions below:
+If you prefer to download and run the code instead of the `.exe` file, follow the instructions below

 ## Requirements